 and leading the congregation.

-If you are interested in knowing more please contact our organist,
+If you are interested in knowing more about the choir on Sunday morning, please contact our organist,

 We have a large church that needs regular cleaning and maintenance.